 Working with London Rebuilding Society has been a real pleasure.
 I am satisfied with all you have done.
 Yes, I really am.
 It’s been very pleasant.
-I’ve said to T and to the neighbours that I couldn’t have wished for more.
+I’ve said to Tony and to the neighbours that I couldn’t have wished for more.
 You know your job, you know what you’re doing.
 It’s about trust.

 - room before work